romanpauk/dingo/docs/architecture/extending-dingo.md

 ## Quick Decision Guide

-- If Dingo does not understand your wrapper's shape, start with `type_traits`.
+- If Dingo does not understand a wrapper's shape, start with `type_traits`.
-- If your wrapper should resolve differently in `shared` and `unique` storage, use `storage_traits`.
+- If a wrapper should resolve differently in `shared` and `unique` storage, use `storage_traits`.
 - If two wrappers need an explicit conversion implementation, use `type_conversion_traits`.
-- If you want interface storage rebinding to be possible, make the wrapper rebindable and compatible with interface-storage rebinding.
+- If interface storage rebinding should be possible, make the wrapper rebindable and compatible with interface-storage rebinding.

 ## Worked Example